MrMisterGabe/Horiseon-Website-Refactoring/README.md

 Added missing "search-engine-optimization" class so link would direct to appropriate section

 Added placeholder link to Horiseon in header so future pages can link back to the main page when implemented

+## CSS Changes

+CSS selectors restructred to follow HTML structure for better readability

+CSS selectors and properties consolidated for items with identical changes to simplify code

 ## Links